Jagadesh2401/Data-Cleaning-Preprocessing-Titanic/README.md

 # Welcome to GitHub Desktop!

-This is your README.
-READMEs are # 🚢 Task 1: Titanic Data Cleaning & Preprocessing
+This is READMEs are # 🚢 Task 1: Titanic Data Cleaning & Preprocessing

 🎓 **Internship**: AI & ML
 📁 **Task**: Data Preprocessing using Titanic Dataset